Thasja/qa-project-week15/readme.md

-# Creating automation tests fot the following demo web page: https://www.saucedemo.com/.
+# Creating automation tests for the following demo web page: https://www.saucedemo.com/.

 **This repository contains automation tests for the given website following the instruccions of the previous lessons as a final examen**